rstacruz/til-2020/posts/2019/smoke-tests-using-react-testing-library.md

 <!-- {.-literate-style} -->

-I like adding `data-test-id` attributes to my tests.
-This makes them easy to target, and lets me refer to them without having to resort to XPath or CSS.
+Consider adding `data-test-id` attributes to your components.
+This makes them easy to target, and lets us refer to them without having to resort to XPath or CSS.

 ```html
 const TextToolbar = () => (